madtechservices/LaravelTeams/README.md

 Users
 -------------------------------------------

-The `Jurager\Teams\Traits\HasTeams` trait provides methods to inspect a user's teams:
+The `Madtechservices\LaravelTeams\Traits\HasTeams` trait provides methods to inspect a user's teams:

 ```php
 // Access the teams that a user belongs to...